manngo/srcset.js/README.md

 Possible Enhancements
 ---------------------

-1	Support for screen resolutions.
+1. Support for screen resolutions.

-2	Support for IE8 & IE9.
+2. Support for IE8 & IE9.

 Disclaimer
 ----------

+Usual stuff:

-This product doeswhat it does and doesn’t do what it doesn‘t do.
+* This product does what it does and doesn’t do what it doesn‘t do.
+* It probably won’t break anything, but if it does, it’s all lies I tell you, it wasn’t me, it was someone who looks like me, I’ve never heard of the place, I don’t know what you’re talking about, and, if you’re talking about Room 403, I’ve never heard if it.